mzuchowski/TVSeriesTrackerAPI/README.md

 # TVSeriesTrackerAPI
-.NET REST API for an application used to track the progress in watching movies and tv series
+ASP.NET Core REST Web API for an application used to track the progress in watching movies and tv series